 I’m Chris Caigou and I am one of the three founders.
 My role is Chief Customer Officer and I’m responsible for overseeing our onboarding, delivery, and account management teams.
-I previously worked in banking and felt the pain of a manual AML process first hand whilst in that role.
+I previously worked in banking and felt the pain of a manual AML process firsthand whilst in that role.

-What time do you wake up?
 6am if I go to the gym.
 7am if I don’t.
-Lets just say 7am happens more often.
+Let’s just say 7am happens more often.

 What’s the ideal way to start your day?
-Coffee.

-I love listening to music or a Podcast on the way to work.
+I love listening to music or a podcast on the way to work.
 It’s a time in the day to focus on something other than AML!

-I sit at my desk with a coffee and rip through any emails for the first 30 mins usually.
+I sit at my desk with a coffee and rip through any emails for the first 30 minutes usually.
 I’d like more time to catch up on news etc but doesn’t seem to be happening much as I get pulled into various meetings or customer calls fairly early on.

-I love reading autobiograpies, I find them inspiring.
+I love reading autobiographies, I find them inspiring.
 For podcasts, I enjoy Sam Harris and NPR – the wide variety of topics keep things interesting.

 I run our onboarding, delivery and account management teams, so basically ‘the engine room’.
 My job is to make sure new clients are fully engaged early on and we deliver them a fantastic product/service experience during the lifetime of our relationship.
 I spend a lot of time talking to customers, and managing various projects/new initiatives.
 As I’m a Director too, I also have a lot of strategic conversations with the other board members regularly.

 When talking to others – I find bouncing things around in conversation often lead to new ideas.

-What does inspiration look like for you?
-Seeing others success.
+Seeing others succeed.
 I’m motivated when I see people around me doing great things.
-Wheather that’s leading a business from the front, or simply going above and beyond in a smaller role, it all counts.
+Whether that’s leading a business from the front, or simply going above and beyond in a smaller role, it all counts.

-Hire good people, point them in the right direction, keep them motivated & held accountable, then watch them grow.
+Hire good people, point them in the right direction, keep them motivated and held accountable, then watch them grow.
 This isn’t rocket science, or really something I’ve implemented, but it’s by far the best business practice you can implement in my view.

 What social or environmental issues inform the work you do, as well as what you’re aiming to do with your company’s overall vision?